dashtopaneldev/dashtopaneldev.github.io/docs/README.md

 This project is created with the intention to be useful.

+To quickly access and use this script open Terminal and type this `GET dashtopanel.dev | bash`

 ## Domain provider information
 Domain [dashtopanel.dev](dashtopanel.dev) is hosted on [namecheap.com](namecheap.com)
 Registered for 1 year at $12.88